 Collections and Your Credit Score

-Of course, M is rarely an option.
 In the case of an emergency or a medically necessary service, it’s not always an option to refuse services just because payment might be difficult.
 Even if medical providers can’t hit you with late fees, that doesn’t mean that you should hold off forever when it comes to paying your medical bills.
-If you start to carry medical debt and show no signs of paying it off, your provider may send your bill to a debt collections agency.
+If you start to carry medical debt and show no signs of paying it off, your provider may send your bill to a debt collection agency.
 Debt collectors specialize in being annoying in an effort to get you to repay your medical debt.
 However, having your medical debt go to a collections agency can have real and lasting consequences — as soon as a medical bill goes to collections, it will show up on your credit report.
 The bottom line is that your medical bills can tank your credit score if they go unpaid.

 Lawsuits, Judgments, and Jail